tinode/chat/docs/API.md

  * attaching session to a previously subscribed topic
  * fetching topic data

-User creates a new group topic by sending `{sub}` packet with the `topic` field set to `"new"`.
-Server will create a topic and respond back to session with the name of the newly created topic.
+User creates a new group topic by sending `{sub}` packet with the `topic` field set to `new12321` (regular topic) or `nch12321` (channel) where `12321` denotes any string including an empty string.
+Server will create a topic and respond back to the session with the name of the newly created topic.

 User creates a new peer to peer topic by sending `{sub}` packet with `topic` set to peer's user ID.